redbtc/node-red-contrib-btcpay/README.md

 ## API Reference

-BTCPay's API mimics Bitpay's one.
+BTCPay implements the same API as Bitpay for creating and managing invoices.
 The API Reference: https://bitpay.com/api/#rest-api-resources

 ## Donate 💝